particle-iot/docs/src/content/firmware/tracker-edge/monitor-edge-firmware.md

 Registers a function to be called back with enhanced location information.
 If enabled in the [location configuration](/getting-started/console/console/#location-settings), location fusion, Wi-Fi and cellular tower information can be used to get an approximate location when GNSS is not available.
 This information is generated by the Particle cloud, but it is also possible to receive the enhanced location update on-device using regEnhancedLocCallback.

-## LocationService
+## EdgeGnssAbstraction

-The `LocationService` is initialized by `Tracker` so you don't need to set it up, but you may want use it to find the GNSS information such as fix status and the most recent location data from user firmware.
+The `EdgeGnssAbstraction` is initialized by `Edge` so you don't need to set it up, but you may want use it to find the GNSS information such as fix status and the most recent location data from user firmware.

-### getLocation() - LocationService
+### getLocation() - EdgeGnssAbstraction

 ```cpp
 // PROTOTYPE
 int getLocation(LocationPoint& point);
 ```

-### LocationPoint - LocationService
+### LocationPoint - EdgeGnssAbstraction

 ```cpp
 // DEFINTION